-Derp is a malicious software, it is categorized as ransomware.
+Derp is malicious software categorized as ransomware.
 Derp is a part of a ransomware family called Djvu.
-Like most programs of this type, it encrypts files so that victims could not use them unless they pay cyber criminals a ransom.
-Also, Derp renames all encrypted files by changing their extension to ".derp".
-For example, it changes a file named "1.jpg" to "1.jpg.derp", and so on.
-It also creates a text files named "_readme.txt" and puts one in every folder that contains encrypted data.
+Like most programs of this type, it encrypts files so that victims cannot access or use them unless they pay ransoms to cyber criminals.
+Furthermore, Derp renames all encrypted files by changing their extensions to ".derp".
+For example, "1.jpg" becomes "1.jpg.derp".
+It also creates a text files named "_readme.txt" and stores a copy in every folder that contains encrypted data.

-The "_readme.txt" file is a ransom note that contains instructions on how to get a decryption tool and key.
-In order to get them victims have to contact Derp's developers by writing them an email to firstname.lastname@example.org or email@example.com.
-It has to contain the appointed personal ID.
-Also, victims can send one encrypted file that Derp's developers should decrypt for free.
-In order to purchase decryption tools cheaper (for $490), victims are encouraged to write cyber criminals in 72 hours after encryption.
-Otherwise, they will have to pay a full price which is $980.
-It is made clear that it is impossible to decrypt files without purchasing decryption tools that only cyber criminals who developed Derp have.
-Unfortunately, it is true.
-Like most programs of this type, Derp encrypts data using strong encryption algorithm and the only way to decrypt encrypted files is to use the right tool.
-We do not recommend to pay cyber criminals for it because there is a high possibility that they will not send it.
-There are many cases where people who trusted (paid) ransomware developers got scammed.
-As a rule, the only way to recover files without their interference is to restore files from a backup.
-Besides, even if ransomware is removed/uninstalled, it does not mean that encrypted files become accessible.
-Typically, removal of ransomware only prevents it from causing further encryptions.
+The "_readme.txt" file contains a ransom message with instructions about how to obtain a decryption tool and key - victims must contact Derp's developers by sending an email to email@example.com or firstname.lastname@example.org.
+The message must contain the appointed personal ID.
+Victims are permitted to send one encrypted file, which Derp developers should decrypt free of charge.
+To purchase decryption tools at a discount price ($490), victims are encouraged to contact cyber criminals within 72 hours of encryption.
+If not, they must pay the full cost of $980.
+It is made clear that it is impossible to decrypt files without purchasing decryption tools held only by the cyber criminals who developed Derp.
+Unfortunately, this information is accurate.
+Like most programs of this type, Derp encrypts data using a strong encryption algorithm.
+Therefore, the only way to decrypt files is to use the correct tool.
+Do not pay cyber criminals for this tool, since there is a high probability that they will not send anything.
+In many cases, people trust and pay ransomware developers, and are then scammed.
+Generally, the only way to recover files without their involvement is to restore files from a backup.
+Even if ransomware is removed/uninstalled, however, encrypted files remain inaccessible - removal of ransomware only prevents it from causing further file encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware-type programs are quite similar, they encrypt data and provide victims with instructions on how to pay a ransom.
-The main differences usually are price of a decryption and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.
-One more thing that most of these programs have in common is that it is impossible to decrypt encrypted files without using tools that only their developers have.
-It is possible only in cases when ransomware is not fully developed, contains some bugs, flaws, and so on.
-That is why we recommend to always have a backup of data created and store it on a remote server or unplugged storage device.
-Here are a few examples of other ransomware-type programs: One, .FC and Elder.
+Most ransomware-type programs are quite similar - they encrypt data and provide victims with instructions about how to pay the ransom.
+The main differences are usually cost of decryption, and cryptographic algorithm (symmetric or asymmetric) used to encrypt data.
+It is generally impossible to decode files without tools held only by the developers.
+This is possible only in cases when ransomware is not fully developed, contains bugs, flaws, and so on.
+Therefore, maintain a backup of your files and store it on a remote server or unplugged storage device.
+Some examples of other ransomware-type programs include One, .FC, and Elder.

 How did ransomware infect my computer?